-- 2.49 As at April 2022, the following developments are in the planning pipeline (i.e. have permission but have yet to be constructed): - Pasture behind Charlotte Close -16 dwellings approved October 2021 - Pasture behind the Old Farmhouse 21 dwellings approved May 2021 - Pasture behind the White Horse Pub 4 dwellings approved January 2021 - Land at Crown Butchers, 4 High Street 3 dwellings approved November 2021.
+- 2.50 As at November 2023, the following developments were in the planning pipeline (ie. have permission but have yet to be constructed): - Pasture behind Charlotte Close 16 dwellings approved October 2021, with the site being prepared for construction to commence - Pasture behind the Old Farmhouse 21 dwellings approved May 2021 - Pasture behind the White Horse Pub 4 dwellings approved January 2021 - Land at Crown Butchers, 4 High Street 3 dwellings approved November 2021, with construction close to completion.